Sterile Neutrino as an Asymmetric Dark Matter

 We emphasize that the viable regions shown in Figs.~\ref{fig:mu_mN} and~\ref{fig:eps_mN} are representative rather than exhaustive.
-Different choices of $m_\phi$ and $\lambda_{\phi H}$ would shift the bands accordingly, but the qualitative features remain unchanged.
-Future improvements in Lyman-$\alpha$ measurements, Higgs precision data, or direct detection experiments could further narrow down this parameter space or rule out the scenario entirely.
+Different choices of the model parameters would shift the allowed bands accordingly, while preserving the overall qualitative behavior.
+Future improvements in Lyman-$\alpha$ observations and small-scale structure measurements may further reduce the allowed parameter space and provide stronger tests of the model.